DeBortoliWines/pentaho-reporting-datasource-file-fixed-width/README.md

 # Datasource File Fixed Width

-Pentaho Report Designer plugin that allows you to extract data from a fixed-width file.
+Pentaho Reporting plugin that allows you to extract data from a fixed-width file.

 # Installation

-Copy the compiled `jar` to the `lib` directory under your Pentaho Report Designer instance.
+Copy the compiled `jar` to the `lib` directory under your Pentaho Reporting instance.

 # Usage

-Given the following fixed-width file, let's see what this would look like if we imported this into Pentaho Report Designer via this plugin.
+Given the following fixed-width file, let's see what this would look like if we imported this into Pentaho Reporting via this plugin.

 ```
 020171011 Ben     L Toyot